-The term “SSTIE” is the official abbreviation for the Sevenoaks and Swanley Together In Europe campaign, and together with the terms “us” and “we” refers to the owners of this website (“the Site” hereafter).
+The term “SSTIE” is the official abbreviation for the Sevenoaks Swanley and Tonbridge In Europe campaign, and together with the terms “us” and “we” refers to the owners of this website (“the Site” hereafter).

 The term ‘you’ refers to you as the viewer of or contributor to our website.